 The Company, through its two wholly-owned subsidiaries, uses debenture leverage provided through the SBA to fund a portion of its investment portfolio.
-As of December 31, 2013, the Company has issued \$202.2 million of SBA-guaranteed debentures.
+As of September 30, 2013, the Company has issued \$202.2 million of SBA-guaranteed debentures.
 The Company has issued all SBA-guaranteed debentures that were permitted under each of the Legacy Funds' respective SBIC licenses (as applicable), and there are no unused SBA debenture commitments remaining.
-SBA-guaranteed debentures are secured by a lien on all assets of Fund II and Fund III.
-As of December 31, 2013, Fund II and Fund III had total assets of approximately \$393.7 million.

-For the years ended December 31, 2013, 2012 and 2011 we recorded \$8.4 million, \$7.9 million and \$5.5 million, respectively, of interest, annual charges, and financing expenses related to the SBA guaranteed debenture, of which \$8.1 million, \$7.3 million and \$5.0 million, respectively, was attributable to interest expense and \$0.3 million, \$0.6 million and \$0.5 million, respectively, of amortization of commitment and upfront fees.
-The weighted average interest rate for all SBA-guaranteed debentures as of December 31, 2013 and December 31, 2012 was 3.57% and 3.74%, respectively.
-In addition to the stated interest rate, the SBA also charges an annual fee on all SBA-guaranteed debentures issued, which is included in the Company's interest expense.
-The weighted average annual fee for all SBA-guaranteed debentures as of December 31, 2013 and December 31, 2012 was 0.50% and 0.50%, respectively.
+For the three and nine months ended September 30, 2013, we recorded \$2.2 million and \$6.5 million, respectively, of interest and financing expenses related to the SBA guaranteed debenture, of which \$2.0 million and \$6.0 million, respectively, was attributable to interest expense and \$0.2 million and \$0.5 million, respectively, of amortization of commitment and upfront fees.
+For the three and nine months ended September 30, 2012, we recorded \$2.0 million and \$5.8 million, respectively, of interest and financing expenses related to the SBA guaranteed debenture, of which \$1.8 million and \$5.3 million, respectively, was attributable to interest expense and \$0.2 million and \$0.5 million, respectively, of amortization of commitment and upfront fees.
+The weighted average interest rate for all SBA-guaranteed debentures as of September 30, 2013 and December 31, 2012 was 3.57% and 3.74%, respectively.